baAlex/Sakurai/README.md

 ```

 ### About the Cmake file
 It happens that `bcc` don't perform many checks and most of the time invalid code ends compiled without any warning.
-The Cmake file is there just to compile the game logic code with a modern toolset.
+The Cmake file is there just to compile the game logic code with a modern tool-set.
 Note that the engine (wrote in assembly) do not support any other platform rather than DOS.

 Project name